 In the 1920s, the owners of single-family homes in the Roanoke neighborhood took a stand against the growing number of apartment buildings being erected across the city.
-Their concern about development of multifamily housing has been a constant theme across the history of Midtown.
+Their concern about the development of multifamily housing has been a constant theme throughout Midtown’s history.

 Reader Ellen Goheen asked us to look at this block where she helped restore a home built in 1907.
 Here’s what we were able to learn.